A structural duality for path-decompositions into parts of small radius: Counterexamples to stronger versions in the star and tree case

 Still, the proof of \cref{thm:starWidth} can be adapted (with a slight worsening of the bounds) to obtain the following weaker property for star-decompositions: For a large, but bounded integer~$C$, the decomposition star $S$ can be obtained from a tree~$T$ that is a $C$-quasi-geodesic subgraph of $G$ by contracting a subtree of bounded radius to a single vertex~$s$.
 This vertex $s$ is then the centre of the star $S$, and the set of vertices of $T$ that were contracted to $s$ is a subset of the bag of the decomposition that corresponds to $s$.

 An analogue of~\cref{ex:DecompStarNotGeodesic} also holds in the more general case of tree-decompositions: there is no~$C \in \N$ such that if a graph~$G$ has low \radialHWidth{tree}, then there exists a tree-decomposition of~$G$ of small {\radialWidth} whose decomposition tree is a~$C$-quasi-geodesic subgraph of~$G$.
-Our rather involved example for this, which is related to constructions in~\cites{KLMPW, BoundedDiamTreeDecomp}, can be found in~\cref{ex:TreeOfWheels}.
-The existence of such an example suggests that any further work towards an answer to~\cref{qu:ObstructionsRadialWidth} for other classes~$\cH$ of graphs and in particular towards a resolution of the tree-case, \cref{conj:tree-width-intro}, will have to build on new methods for constructing~$\cH$-decompositions of low radial width.
+We prove this with our rather involved \cref{ex:TreeOfWheels}, which is related to constructions in~\cites{KLMPW, bergerseymourboundeddiamTD}.
+The existence of such an example suggests that any further work towards an answer to~\cref{conj:tree-width-intro} will have to build on new methods for constructing graph-decompositions of low radial width.

-For affirmative answers to~\cref{qu:ObstructionsRadialWidth} for further graph classes~$\cH$, the question remains whether such results again transfer to the quasi-isometry setting in the same way that our results do (see~\cref{sec:QuasiIso}).
-This will either follow from the concrete constructions in such proofs, as in our case here, or from a more general understanding about how quasi-isometry and graph-decompositions of small radial width are related to each other.
-As a particular appealing question in this context, we emphasise~\cref{qu:QuasiIsoForMinorClosed} which asks if these two notions coincide on minor-closed graph classes and which is known to hold for the class of trees~\cite{BoundedDiamTreeDecomp}*{4.1}.

-\section{Counterexamples to stronger structural dualities}
+\subsection{Counterexamples to stronger structural dualities}

-In this appendix we present further details for the examples mentioned in the Outlook, \cref{sec:Outlook}.
+Here we present further details for the examples mentioned above.
 We first give examples of graphs of large \radialHWidth{path} which contain neither a long~$c$-quasi-geodesic cycle nor a~$c$-quasi-geodesic~$(\geq 1)$-subdivision of the claw for any~$1 \le c < 2$.

 \begin{example} Let $k$ be an integer. \begin{enumerate} \item Assume $k \geq 1$.
-By completing the neighbourhood of the centre vertex of the $k$-subdivided claw to a $K^3$, we obtain a graph $G$ which contains a $2$-quasi-geodesic $k$-subdivided claw but $G$ contains neither a $c$-quasi-geodesic cycle of length $\geq 4$ nor a $c$-quasi-geodesic claw for every $c$ with $1 \leq c < 2$. \item (\cite{BoundedDiamTreeDecomp}) Assume $k \geq 2$.
-The $k \times k$ grid has radial tree-width at least $(k-1)/18$ by \cref{thm:ConverseConj}, since it contains a cycle of length $4(k-1)$ as $2$-quasi-geodesic subgraph; but every $c$-quasi-geodesic cycle with $1 \leq c < 2$ has length $4$. \end{enumerate} \end{example}
+By completing the neighbourhood of the centre vertex of the $k$-subdivided claw to a $K^3$, we obtain a graph $G$ which contains a $2$-quasi-geodesic $k$-subdivided claw but $G$ contains neither a $c$-quasi-geodesic cycle of length $\geq 4$ nor a $c$-quasi-geodesic claw for every $c$ with $1 \leq c < 2$. \item (\cite{bergerseymourboundeddiamTD}) Assume $k \geq 2$.
+The $k \times k$ grid has radial tree-width at least $(k-2)/2$ by \cref{lem:quasigeodesictopologicalminorsareobstructions}, since it contains a cycle of length $4(k-1)$ as $2$-quasi-geodesic subgraph; but every $c$-quasi-geodesic cycle with $1 \leq c < 2$ has length $4$. \end{enumerate} \end{example}

 Our second example, a rephrasing of~\cref{ex:DecompStarNotGeodesic}, demonstrates that, given a graph~$G$ of small \radialHWidth{star}, we cannot always find a star-decomposition whose decomposition star is a~$c$-quasi-geodesic subgraph of~$G$ such that every vertex of this subgraph belongs to its corresponding bag.